Team TFC - Mad Monday Race Series

 Join us each Monday for the Team TFC Mad Monday Race Series.
 The competition aims to have elements to suit all riders and teams with both individual GC competitions and bigger team competitions (both within category and across all categories).
 We would love to see as many teams as possible to compete to make this one of the central team race events on the Zwift calendar.
 There will be races to suit both European (7:20pm UK / 8:20pm CET) and American (8:45pm EST / 7:45pm CST / 5:45pm PST) time zones – each series will run independently in terms of the scoring.
 Details are included below of how each element of the series will be scored both individual and team.
 We will endeavour to get the results posted by Tuesday evening each week but please bear with us on this for the first few weeks while we set up the system and automate the results.

-IMPORTANT: For our next series which starts on Mon 8th March, for the EU/UK series we are moving to private links for the mixed category races and teams must register to take part.
-The US series will continue to operate as it has done in the past with standard race categories on the same courses.
-If you wish to take part in the EU/UK race series – please register your team using this form.
+IMPORTANT: For our next series which starts on Mon 19th July, both the EU/UK and the US series will now follow the split category rules and we will be strict on apply disqualifications for riders entering the wrong categories.
 Please note – we will be using teams as structured and set up on Zwiftpower – so please make sure all riders you wish to race for you are assigned to your team within the Zwiftpower teams structure.
 These rules are still subject to change.

 - Categories: For the mixed race categories we will be operating an 8-category racing series with narrower category bandings across two race events each week as below.
 Team managers will be given instructions on which categories riders should join.
 However in short – use the numbers that you see on zwiftpower that calculate your assigned category and race the one it fits in below.
 Keep a close eye on it though if you are in the non-plus category as you could overtime upgrade and be penalised for racing the wrong category.